wannesm/adsphd/README.md

     subfig                : load package subfig (default)
     subfigure             : load older package subfigure

-    covershowcommittee    : show the committee also on the front page.
-    coverfontpercent      : change the cover title font size.
+    covershowcommittee    : show the committee also on the cover. coverfontpercent=<int>: change the cover title font size.
 Should be an integer number between 1 and 100.

 Most of the useful commands provided by this class can be found in the provided